LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

 The goal of the information systems program is to provide students with the intellectual foundations and experiences necessary to use information technology effectively in their chosen careers.

-Cognate courses emphasize communication skills and business fundamentals, including all courses required for a minor in general business.
+Cognate classes emphasize communication skills and business fundamentals, including all classes required for a minor in general business.

 Why Study Information Systems at Grand Valley?